Electronic and biometric passports

-Migration to electronic passports has been in progress since 2005 and more than 120 states have started issuing this new type of travel document.
-Unlike conventional passports, the electronic passport has a microprocessor which stores a digital version of the ID photo as well as all of the ID data found on the first page of the paper passport.
+But unlike ordinary passports, the electronic passport has a contactless microprocessor which stores a digital version of the ID photo as well as all of the ID data found on the first page of the paper passport.

-In addition, digital fingerprints can be stored.
-In this case it is referred to as a
+Besides, digital fingerprints can be stored.
+In this case, it is referred to as a

 biometric passport or second generation of electronic passport or e-passport.